The Lathe of Heaven

 his experiments, and decides that he needs to push ahead to

-even more ambitious goals—only now he hopes to train his own
+even more ambitious goals—only now he hopes to train his

-thrust society into a chaotic, nightmarish existence.
+reality, and thrust society into a chaotic, nightmarish existence.

 Le Guin has added a plausible veneer of science to her story,